The Equality Act 2010

-The Diversity and Cohesion Service have adapted Northampton’s workbook for Bradford Schools to assist in assembling evidence in order to meet the requirements of the General and Specific Duties in relation the Public Sector Equality Duty.
+The Diversity and Cohesion Service adapted Northampton’s workbook for Bradford schools to assist in assembling evidence in order to meet the requirements of the General and Specific Duties in relation the Public Sector Equality Duty.
 This can be accessed here: Bradford

 Equality Policy and Schemes

-longer requires schools to provide separate Disability, Gender and Race Equality Schemes.
-However it would be good practice (and evidence of compliance with the Act) for schools to have a policy statement outlining its principles showing how its policies and
+It no longer requires schools to provide separate Disability, Gender and Race Equality Schemes.
+However it would be good practice (and evidence of compliance with the Act) for schools to have a policy statement outlining its principles showing how its policies

-practice impact on equalities.
-A number of Childrens and Young People Services from different local authorities have developed a model school policy statement
+and practice impact on equalities.
+A number of children's and young people 'sservices from different local authorities have developed a model school policy statement

 which has been published on the Insted website which is very informative and useful for schools to adapt for their own use.